 Different fashion styles are indicative of the setting in which they existed.
 People who lived in those settings didn’t get to choose what fashion was in style—the setting (in this case, norms) defined what was popular.
 Norms are just one way that setting can impact people and design objects.
 Let’s take a look at setting and better understand ways it can influence experiences.

-Observations can produce descriptions of actors.
+Observations can produce descriptions of components.
 Designers can document things like physical size, style, and makeup.
-Actors’ characteristics and behaviors directly define what they are and how they are working.
-However, they fall short of revealing more profound aspects of who they are, why they are, and their function in experience design scenes.
+Components’ characteristics and behaviors directly define what they are and how they work.
+However, they fail to reveal more profound aspects of who they are, why they are, and their function in experience design scenes.

 Select any of the aspects to learn its role in experience design scenes at the characteristics and behaviors level.